 - Kovacic set to join Chelsea on loan

-UCL R16 stage – The Los Blancos’ road to Kiev – pt2
+UCL R16 stage – Los Blancos’ road to Kiev – pt2

 - Updated: May 11, 2018

 The French Champions were a necessary evil that Zidane’s men would have to overcome in their quest for a third consecutive UCL win.
-They were drawn against the highest scoring scoring side from the group stages of the UCL.
+They were drawn against the highest-scoring side from the group stages of the UCL.
 A PSG side that paraded the likes of Neymar, Cavani, Kylian Mbappe, Di Maria, amongst others.

-The Los Blancos not only emerged unscathed from the so called waterloo of a tie, but won the two legs with a 5:2 aggregate scoreline.
-A result that surely put PSG yet again on a thinking course as their credentials in Europe regardless of their spending power have been questioned constantly for failing to live up to the billing when much is expected from them.
+Real Madrid not only emerged unscathed from the so-called cracker but won the two legs with a 5:2 aggregate scoreline.
+A result that surely put PSG yet again on a thinking course as their credentials in Europe regardless of their spending power have been questioned constantly for failing to live up to the billing when much is expected of them.

 Madrid were dominant over the two legs, as they got more possession in each of the two legs, 51% to 49%, and 49% to 51%.
-They also had more shots on targets over the two legs, 8 to 4, and 4 to 6, respectively in their favor.
+They also had more shots on targets over the two legs, 8 to 4, and 4 to 6, respectively.

 This was just the beginning, as Madrid would go on to show in subsequent fixtures that they had gradually become masters in prosecuting knockout games in the competition.
-The date was subsequently set for a draw that would determine the opponent that would stand in their way and act as a block on the Los Blancos’ road to Kiev.
+The date was subsequently set for a draw that would determine the opponent that would stand in their way and act as an obstacle on Los Blancos’ road to Kiev.